silverstripe-archive/silverstripe-cmsworkflow/README.md

  * cancel
  * comment

-GROUP is either author or publisher
+GROUP is either author or publisher or approver

 NOTIFY is either true or false